kujenga/website/content/blog/goml-mlp.md

 ok  	github.com/kujenga/goml/neural	86.409s
 ```

-A score of `0.9644` is equivalent to an error rate of 3.56 percent, which is a
+The score of `0.9644` we get here is equivalent to an error rate of 3.56%, which
-bit better than the equivalent network architecture listed on the MNIST site!
-I
+is a bit better than the equivalent network architecture listed on the MNIST
-would call that a success.
+site!
+I would call that a definite success.

-## Conclusions and Future work
+## Conclusions and future explorations

 At this point, we've walked through the full lifecycle of creating a fully
 functioning neural network in Go from scratch, using just the tools given to us